Installing and Upgrading Cloudera Data Science Workbench 1.4.x

 Cloudera Data Science Workbench parcel to the relevant gateway nodes.

-- Using a Package - Alternatively, you can install the Cloudera Data Science Workbench package directly on the CDH cluster's gateway nodes.
+- Using a Package (RPM) - Alternatively, you can install the Cloudera Data Science Workbench package directly on the CDH cluster's gateway nodes.
 In this case, the Cloudera Data Science Workbench service will not be available in Cloudera Manager.

 To begin the installation process, continue reading Required Pre-Installation Steps.